-Supporting this agile approach is Pivotal Platform.
+Supporting this agile approach is Tanzu Application Service.
 The cloud native product is designed to enhance developer productivity by abstracting away the underlying complexity of the infrastructure and by automating development and release pipelines.
 This allows developers to focus on what they do best—writing great software—and gives them the autonomy to push new releases to production in a self-service way.

-Another key benefit of Pivotal Platform is cloud portability.
+Another key benefit of Tanzu Application Service is cloud portability.
 The platform runs on all the major public cloud providers as well as on VMware, meaning operations teams can move it and associated applications between environments with little to no code changes.
 This flexibility allows enterprises to take advantage of the different strong suits of the various cloud providers and reduces the risk of cloud lock-in.

-“Over the last couple of years we have moved more and more of our applications to the cloud,” Lemmer said.
-“Pivotal and the whole Pivotal stack has really been key in helping us run applications both on-premises and off-premises and be able to move seamlessly across different environments.”
+“Over the last couple of years we have moved more and more of our applications to the cloud,” Lemmer said. “[VMware] and the whole [VMware Tanzu] stack has really been key in helping us run applications both on-premises and off-premises and be able to move seamlessly across different environments.”

 Added Rajda: “The way we build software now is very different than what we've ever done before.
-Today, we experiment our way through software development with rapid build-measure-learn cycles, which is a hallmark of how Pivotal Labs works.”
+Today, we experiment our way through software development with rapid build-measure-learn cycles, which is a hallmark of how [VMware Pivotal Labs] works.”